appbaseio/reactivesearch/content/docs/search/reactivesearch-api/reference.md

 ### userId
 `String` It allows you to define the user id which will be used to record the Appbase.io analytics.

+### useCache
+`Boolean` This property when set allows you to cache the current search query.
+The `useCache` property takes precedence irrespective of whether caching is enabled or disabled via the dashboard.